South Carolina Gamecocks football under Steve Spurrier: 2011 season

 South Carolina bounced back with a blowout win over Kentucky at home, which would be the start of an eighteen-game home winning streak.
-Shaw showed immediate promise as the renewed starter, leading the Gamecocks to their most total yards of offense in a game since 2001.
+Shaw showed promise as the renewed starter, leading the Gamecocks to their most total yards of offense in a game since 2001.
 However, at Mississippi State, Shaw mostly struggled and the Gamecocks survived with a late Jeffery touchdown and Swearinger interception.
 Lattimore, Heisman Trophy-frontrunner who was leading the SEC in rushing yards per game, also suffered a season-ending injury.
 After a bye week, the Gamecocks won at Tennessee for only the second time ever, setting a school record for consecutive true road game victories.
 This road winning streak would not continue, as South Carolina traveled to No. 8 Arkansas and lost by sixteen points.
 Back at home, South Carolina had a close victory over Florida, a school-record sixth SEC win.
 The Gamecocks then had their "best offensive game" under Spurrier against FCS opponent The Citadel before learning that Georgia had clinched the SEC East, with South Carolina finishing second.
 The Gamecocks ended the regular season by defeating No. 17 Clemson by three touchdowns at home.
 South Carolina was invited to the Capital One Bowl to face No. 21 Nebraska.
-Prior to the bowl game, running backs and tight ends coach Jay Graham left to become the new running backs coach at Tennessee, and co-defensive coordinator Ellis Johnson left to become the head coach at Southern Miss.
-The university also announced several self-imposed penalties on the football program due to multiple violations.
+Prior to the bowl game, there were staff changes.
+(Note: Sources:) The university also announced several self-imposed penalties on the football program due to multiple violations.
 Melvin Ingram was named the program's third ever consensus All-American, while Clowney was named the SEC Freshman of the Year; both contributed to a defense which would finish having allowed the third-fewest yards per game in the country.
-In the bowl game, South Carolina defeated the Cornhuskers, their first bowl victory since 2006.
+South Carolina defeated the Cornhuskers, claiming their first bowl victory since 2006.
 The Gamecocks finished the season with an 11–2 record and ranked No. 8 and No. 9 in the polls.
 The eleven wins were the most in program history, and the top-ten finish was also the first ever.